CarmenSaldana/RegularisationAcrossLinguisticLevels/README.md

 # Regularisation Across Linguistic Levels: experimental data sets [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.1296385.svg)](https://doi.org/10.5281/zenodo.1296385)
 ----------

-This text file explains 'Saldanaetal2018LLD_experimental_data.csv' (experimental data) and 'Saldanaetal2018LLD_questionnaire_data.csv' (post-experiment questionnaires data), the supporting data files for the experiments in the submitted manuscript ’Is regularisation uniform across linguistic levels?
-Comparing learning and production of unconditioned probabilistic variation in morphology and word order'.<br />
+This text file explains the supporting data files for the experiments in the submitted manuscript ’Is regularisation uniform across linguistic levels?
+Comparing learning and production of unconditioned probabilistic variation in morphology and word order'.
+You can find the code and stims used to run the experiment in `Experiment.zip` [`Python 2.7`, `PsychoPy v1.82.01`]

-## In `Saldanaetal2018LLD_experimental_data.csv’, the descriptions of the column headings are as follows:<br />
+## In `Saldanaetal2018LLD_experimental_data.csv’ (experimental data), the descriptions of the column headings are as follows:<br />

 - `Experiment` : type of production task, isolate production ('ISO') or dyadic interaction ('DYAD')<br />
 - `Condition` : experimental condition ('Morphology', 'Word Order', 'NoL1 Word Order', 'Morphology Dyads' and 'Word Order Dyads')<br />